CC-Archived/promise.coffee/README.md

 Promises represent a future value; i.e., a value that may not yet be available.

 A Promise's `then()` method is used to specify `onFulfilled` and `onRejected` callbacks that will be notified when the future value becomes available.
-Those callbacks can subsequently transform the value that was resolved or the reason that was rejected.
-Each call to `then()` returns a new Promise of that transformed value; i.e., a Promise that is resolved with the callback return value or rejected with any error thrown by the callback.
+Those callbacks can subsequently transform the value that was fulfilled or the reason that was rejected.
+Each call to `then()` returns a new Promise of that transformed value; i.e., a Promise that is fulfilled with the callback return value or rejected with any error thrown by the callback.

 ### Deferred